-If you’ve read this far, you might be concerned that video games are demanding too much of your child’s focus.
+If you've read this far, you might be concerned that your child/teen is developing a video game addiction.
 Does he spend most of his free time in a zombie-like trance playing Fortnite instead of experiencing important milestones like forming interpersonal relationships and participating in live group interactions?
 Is she falling behind on her schoolwork while mastering Minecraft?

 Check out these eight ways to help your children fight video game addiction – and get them to focus less on their virtual lives and more on their actual lives beyond the screens.